 Do Single Classes and Multiclasses Get the Same Number of Ability Points?

 After looking it all over you can see that Multiclassing done well has a decent advantage over a Single Class character.
-They gain more Abilities, they have more Power Source Points to spend and they have access to two Ability Trees.
-However, if done wrong it can be catastrophic and you’ll end up regretting your decision.
-This is the reason that the game doesn’t recommend Multiclassing for new players, and until you get the feel of the game and have had some success, it’s probably good advice.
+They gain more Power Source Points to spend and they have access to two Ability Trees.
+However, if done wrong it can be ineffective and you might end up regretting your decision.
+This is the reason that the game doesn’t recommend Multiclassing for new players, and until you get the feel of the game’s mechanics (and have had some success) it’s probably good advice.

 Now that we know what the bottom half of each Ability Tree will look like, be sure to check out what each Class’s Abilities are.
 Perhaps some of these Abilities will be so powerful that there’s no way you shouldn’t Single Class.
 My guess is that it will be a tough choice, all said and done, and one that many players will spend hours pondering (which is great).